Battle of Stekene: Aftermath

 Why, after achieving this victory, Coehoorn and Sparre did not turn to the west side of Antwerp, to enclose that city and also to come into direct contact with the force under Obdam, which had approached Antwerp on the right bank of the Scheldt, remains a question.
 Instead, the divisions of Coehoorn and Sparre, after having scored a victory, remained idle in the Land of Waas.

 The other armies met little success.
 The main army under Marlborough and Ouwerkerk started its manoeuvre too early.
 By the end of June, the army had already stripped the area around Maastricht and Liège bare and would therefore have to move elsewhere.
-Obdam's army, positioned on the other side of Antwerp near Ekeren, only nearly escaped desctruction after being attacked by a French detachment under Louis-François de Boufflers.
+Obdam's army, positioned on the other side of Antwerp near Ekeren, only nearly escaped destruction after being attacked by a French detachment under Louis-François de Boufflers.

 Although Huy, Limbourg and Geldern fell into Allied hands in the months following Stekene and Ekeren, Marlborough failed to bring Villeroy's main army to battle.
 He feared that the lack of decisive success in the Low Countries would deter the Dutch from sending troops to Germany, where the Holy Roman Emperor was in an increasingly dire military situation.